-With an oral examination and x-rays of the mouth, Dr. Sarka can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. L’Heureux and Dr. Traub can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+Patients are generally first evaluated in their mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Sarka has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Drs.
+L’Heureux and Traub have the training, licenses, and experience to provide various types of anesthesia for patients to select the best alternative.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.

 Mid-Maine Oral Surgery